 Zinc and lead work including copings, flashings, valleys and gutter linings should be designed and installed in accordance with good practice and industry recommendations.
-Lead Sheet Association at www.leadsheetassociation.org.uk b) Chimneys and skews
+Lead Sheet Association at www.leadsheetassociation.org.uk

 Slate roof vents are not traditional and we encourage use of a good quality breathable membrane beneath the slate and, in exceptional circumstances, soffit vents or concealed roof ridge vents.